0x5a4/nix-easyroam/README.md

 ### Step 6: Repeat this every few months

 Because easyroam is so much easier, you need to redo this every once in a while.
-The Common Name stays the same, but the private key changes, so you need to redownload (and reencrypt) the p12 file (dont forget to point nix to it).
+You'll need to both replace the p12 file as well as reobtain the Common Name